SalomePlatform/adao/doc/en/examples.rst

     R = 0.0001 * diagonal( lenght(Yo) )

-All the informations required for estimation by data assimilation are then defined.
+All the information required for estimation by data assimilation are then defined.

 Skeletons of the scripts describing the setup
 +++++++++++++++++++++++++++++++++++++++++++++

-We give here the essential parts of each script used afterwards to build the ADAO case.
+We give here the essential parts of each script used afterward to build the ADAO case.
 Remember that using these scripts in real Python files requires to correctly define the path to imported modules or codes (even if the module is in the same directory that the importing Python file.
 We indicate the path